They reveal a note that the Walmart attacker wrote on his phone

 The people who died are Randy Blevins, 70; Lawrence Gamble, 43; Tyneka Johnson, 22; Brian Pendleton, 38, and Kellie Pyle, 52.
 The city named a previously unidentified 16-year-old victim Friday: Fernando Chavez-Barron.

-City council leaders will hold a special meeting Monday night to confirm a emergency declaration that will “release funds to support the recovery” after the shooting, the city of Chesapeake said on Twitter on Friday.
+City council leaders will hold a special meeting Monday night to confirm a emergency declaration that will “release funds to support the recovery” following the shooting, the city of Chesapeake said on Twitter on Friday.

 Lashana Hicks (left) joins other mourners at a memorial Wednesday for those killed in a mass shooting at a Walmart Supercenter in Chesapeake, Virginia.
 Credit: Nathan Howard/Getty Images